 Kamran brings several decades of significant experience as a C-level executive to his clients.
 He is the former President and CEO of Zarc International, a global manufacturer of law enforcement related devices, and was formerly the CEO of Nifar, a national provider of Biotechnology and Bioinformatics.

-Kamran is an adjunct for Innovation and Leadership at the US Naval Academy in Annapolis and Senior Executive Education Fellow at the Robert.
+Kamran is a professor of Leadership and Information Technology at American University Kogod School of Business and an adjunct at the US Naval Academy in Annapolis and past Senior Executive Education Fellow at the Robert.
 H. Smith School of Business.
 Additionally, he is a scholar and lecturer of Indian Philosophy.

 Leading Expert on Innovation, Strategy and Leadership